Abhisha1/XeroNetSSUOpenIdPluginApp/README.md

 	};
 })
 ```
 The code above shows how an open id authentication scheme is registered.
-The authority is set to point to the xero identity server which will prompt users to log in to their xero accounts when trying to sign in via the sample app.
+The authority is set to point to the Xero identity server which will prompt users to log in to their Xero accounts when trying to sign in via the sample app.
 Setting save tokens to true ensures that the tokens are persisted and can be accessed within the application later.

 The client ID and secret correspond to your applications ID and secret.

-The response type specifies that the client would like authroization code returned to them upon authenticating.
+The response type specifies that the client would like authorization code returned to them upon authenticating.

 The scopes control what the user can access once they have authenticated.
 For example, adding the open id scope ensures that you can access profile information about the user, which is necessary for the app to create and store information about the user.